 Zimbabwe where he was responsible for training of employees and internal auditing of the company.
 In charge of company adherence to strict export, packhouse and out-grower standards.
 Overseeing GAP implementation on over 100 commercial farmers dotted around the country, and over 500 small scale initiatives.
 Successfully trained and managed accreditation processes of the numerous projects, large and small, over the 5-year-stretch.

-Has been management delegate in many negotiating forums especially for sustenance of the various synergies that existed between the export agents (Selby Enterprises and Migros Syndicate) and various markets at a time when Zimbabwe was reeling under a massive economic and political downturn.
+Has been a management delegate in many negotiating forums especially for sustenance of the various synergies that existed between the export agents (Selby Enterprises and Migros Syndicate) and various markets at a time when Zimbabwe was reeling under a massive economic and political downturn.
 Has been an interceding office-bearer between management and the workforce in social welfare discussions and initiatives.

 Was responsible for research and implementation of changes in standards.
 Worked